CyberChamps/Vendor-Supplier-Risk-Register-Dashboard/README.md

 Primary: Microsoft Excel or Google Sheets — either works.
 Excel is more realistic for enterprise TPRM; Google Sheets is easier for collaboration during training.
 Supporting resources trainees should reference:

-ISO 27036 (supplier relationships)
+ISO 27036 (supplier relationships).
-NIST SP 800-161 (supply chain risk)
+NIST SP 800-161 (supply chain risk).
-Any publicly available TPRM framework (e.g. Shared Assessments SIG, FSB third-party guidance)
+Any publicly available TPRM framework (e.g. Shared Assessments SIG, FSB third-party guidance).

 No coding required at this stage.
 The skill being tested is structured thinking and risk taxonomy design.